Menu

 PE:

-PE in Spring Term will be on Tuesday afternoon (FUNDA Coach Tom) and Wednesday morning (Teacher Led focusing on attack and defend games.)
-Children should come into school dressed in their PE kits.
+PE in Summer Term will be on Tuesday afternoon (FUNDA Coach Tom) and Friday afternoon (Coach Dan RLT) Children should come into school dressed in their PE kits.
 This consists of: Plain black leggings/joggers (no logo's or patterns), PE Top and hoody, jumper or cardigan.
 Please ensure that all earrings and jewellery are removed for sessions.

 Homework: